1. COMPOSITION OF RINKS

 is removed from play prior

-to the delivery of the fifth stone of the end, the non-offending
+to the delivery of the sixth stone of the end, the non-offending

 i) allow the play to stand; or